arkency/posts/posts/2013-01-09-rails-api-my-approach.md

 But this is not what we usually want to achieve when building APIs.
 In such case we want to deliver some data to the consumer of our API.
 We don't try to save the state of an object.

 Rather I would say, we present it.
-Therfore I prefer to use the name **serialization** when the object is stored and processed by the same application and its _inner state_ is stored.
+Therefore I prefer to use the name **serialization** when the object is stored and processed by the same application and its _inner state_ is stored.
 And the name **presenter** sounds good to me in cases when you talk about an object with a separate application.
 When you display it to others.
 When you show its, what I would say, _external state_ (if such thing might exist).